 The Hart House Garden is situated directly behind the historic General William Hart house.
 The public is invited to enjoy its peaceful beauty year-round.

 When the Historical Society acquired the Hart house in 1974, twelve members envisioned creating an 18th century style garden in the overgrown backyard.
-The twelve women were experience gardeners and members of the local garden club.
+The twelve women were experienced gardeners and members of the local garden club.
 They tackled the project undaunted by the mass of invasive vines, brush and bramble.

 Dr. Rudy Favretti, Professor of Landscape Architecture at the University of Connecticut, was consulted for advice on design and appropriate plantings.
 His knowledge of 17th & 18th century historic building landscapes and his on-site direction inspired authenticity to the project.